thejasono/data_pipeline-kakfa-spark-airflow-s3-athena/README.md

 Running the stack in detached mode (`-d`) lets Docker start every container in the background, and the `--build` flag ensures the images are rebuilt if you have changed any of the source files since your last run.
 The command orchestrates the start-up of all necessary services like Kafka, Spark, Airflow, etc., in Docker containers.
 If you only need to restart the stack without rebuilding the images, you can omit `--build` on subsequent runs.

+> 🗒️ **PostgreSQL client access** – the `airflow_db` service now mounts `postgres/conf/pg_hba.conf` so that other containers on the Docker network can authenticate with SCRAM-SHA-256.
+If you initialised the database with an older version of the configuration, remove the local `./airflow_pgdata` directory before running `docker compose up` so Postgres picks up the updated access rules.

 > 🔐 **One-time secret key setup** – update `AIRFLOW_SECRET_KEY` in `.env` with a long random value before starting the stack.
 Every Airflow container reads this value so served logs can be fetched without the 403/"secret_key" mismatch warning that appears when each component autogenerates its own key.

 > 🆕 **Automatic end-to-end pipeline** — once the containers are healthy the following pieces cooperate without manual intervention: